avigewirtz/avigewirtz.github.io-/armlab/background/logging-into-armlab.md

-# Logging in & out of armlab
+# Logging into & out of armlab

 ## Logging into armlab